Menu

 The only advantage of forward CG is to the aerobat — which requires increased longitudinal stability for safety.
 And aerobatic pilots aren't worried about the attendant performance issues.
 They aren't flying cross-country airplanes.

-Therefore, when the CG is at the other end — aft of the aft limit — there are stability penalties:
+Therefore, when the CG is at the other end — aft of the aft limit — there are stability costs:

 • The aircraft has reduced longitudinal stability.